Ultimate Guide to Choosing the Best Tube Amp for Guitarists

 Extra Features

 Solid state amps tend to have more extra features, but some tube amps do come with nice additions.
-Extra features like spring or digital reverb, tremolo, and even built-in multi-effects are welcome bonuses for practice amplifiers because they allow for straight to amp convenience.
-These extras won't get much use in stage settings when you use pedals to achieve the same effect.
-Other amps have extra features that relate to build quality, like being hand wired instead of using modern PCB boards.
+Extra features like spring or digital reverb, tremolo.
+Some modern hybrid tube amps can even come with built-in multi-effects, and modern connection options like Bluetooth and DAC.
+These extras won’t get much use in stage settings when you use pedals to achieve the same effect.
+Other amps have extra features that relate to build quality, like being hand-wired instead of using modern PCB boards.

 Other Amp Types to consider: